English language competency

 This requirement is specified in order to ensure that the academic progress of students is not hindered by language difficulties and that students are able to integrate socially while studying and living in the UK.

-Students who have been awarded a bachelor’s or master’s degree from one of the countries listed above will not be required to submit any further evidence of English language competency.
+If you have completed a bachelor’s or master’s degree in one of the countries listed above (except Canada) you will not be required to submit any further evidence of English language competency.